-I can’t find this portion of our segment online, but if you want to find it, you can Google season 13, episode 95.
-It may be available on Hulu today, but I’m not sure.
-This is where I got to do a live DIY on stage with Rachael. @rachaelray is every bit of her adorable self in person as she is on tv (and so is her amazing staff).
+My episode wasn’t recorded but it’s syndicated.
+You can Google season 13, episode 95.
+After my home video, I had the chance to to do a live DIY on stage with Rachael. @rachaelray is every bit of her adorable self in person as she is on tv (and so is her amazing staff).
 This is the lady who taught our generation to cook, and now her #30minutemeals is making a TV comeback!

 Projects they featured:

 I filmed SO many projects!
 I was SURE they would choose our BIGGEST projects to feature, like our whole-home DIY Pergo installation, or some of the furniture we’ve built.
 But they chose simple, achievable DIYs.
 It’s a good reminder that not everyone has a woodshop, power tools or a willing “significant other” to put to work.
 I’ll share more of those projects — after all, this blog began when I was a single mom learning how to fix up my home on a budget.